testofthings/toolsaf/CommandLine.md

 $ python tcsfw/main.py --help
 ```

+## SQL database

+Command line option `--db` connect to SQL database.
+At the moment, the only tested database is (Sqlite)[https://www.sqlite.org/].
+For example, to read batch files and put the resulting events into DB:

+     $ python statement --db sqlite:///test.db -r <batch-directory>

+Existing events are automatically fetched from the database on startup.
+For example, the following starts API server with content of the database.

+     $ python statement --db sqlite:///test.db --http-server 8180

 ## Requirement coverage

 Coverage for default requirements (called _claims_ or _tests_ in research papers) can be checked like this:
+Please note, requirement coverage if very much in prototype phase.

 ```
 $ python samples/basic-a/system.py --output coverage